Types of Test Automation Frameworks:

 Linear Scripting Framework:

 Linear Scripting Framework is a basic level test automation framework which is in the form of ‘Record and Playback’ in a linear fashion.
 This framework is also known as ‘Record and Playback’ framework.
 This type of framework is used to test small sized applications.
 In this type, creation, and execution of test script are done individually for each test case individually.

 Using this framework, we could generate test scripts (Record and playback) without planning much or consume much time but it has its own drawbacks such as lack of reusability and hard coding the data does not allow to run with multiple data sets.

 Modular Testing Framework:

 In the modular testing framework, testers create test scripts on module wise by breaking down the complete application under test into smaller, independent tests.
 In simple words, testers divide the application into multiple modules and create test scripts individually.
-These individual test scripts can be combined to make larger test scripts by using a master script to achieve required scenarios.
+These individual test scripts can be combined to make larger test scripts by using a master script to achieve the required scenarios.
 This master script is used to invoke the individual modules to run end to end test scenarios.
-In this framework, testers write function libraries to use it when ever required.
+In this framework, testers write function libraries to use it whenever required.
 This is AKA modularity framework or module-based framework.

 Data-driven test automation framework is focused on separating the test scripts logic and the test data from each other.
 Allows us to create test automation scripts by passing different sets of test data.
 The test data set is kept in the external files or resources such as MS Excel Sheets, MS Access Tables, SQL Database, XML files etc., The test scripts connect to the external resources to get the test data.
 By using this framework we could easily make the test scripts work properly for different sets of test data.
 This framework significantly reduces the number of test scripts compared to module-based framework.